mintlu8/garray2d/README.md

 ## Design

-`Array2d` represents a rectangle region in a tileset, with non-represented region considered `Default::default`.
+`Array2d` represents a rectangular region in a tile map, with non-represented regions considered `Default::default`.
 This allows us to implement functions like `resize` that are geometric instead of reinterpreting the underlying bytes.